 Next, it was time to say goodbye.
 I was never going to make it through the year receiving weekly emails with constant sales promotions from Madewell, Refinery29, ModCloth, and TopShop.
 Unsubscribing was a must.

 Finally, resist.
 For me, the first half of the year was the hardest.
 Post-new year mega markdown ads were trolling me, I had four weddings in five months and I “just needed” that new summer look, right?!
 Plus, January through March was usually when I bought most of my clothes for the year.
 My year of not purchasing any new clothes wasn’t perfect, but it was impactful.

-Naturally, I had setbacks throughout the year.
+Naturally, I had setbacks throughout my first year of new new clothes.
 Three runs into 2017 and my knees demanded a new pair of running shoes, so I bought a pair of Nikes.
 After working with Soko, an amazing ethical jewelry brand, I couldn’t help but nab two new pieces from them and a pair of earrings from one of their partners before my work wrapped in May.

 In early August, I just gave in.
 With no time to search for second-hand items or swap with my sister (she lives 2–3 business shipping days away and played a key role in me making it through my #nonewclothes year), I did a quick search on Amazon and with one click bought a $20 swimsuit that would arrive the next day.
 In that moment, while I knew I had “technically” failed my challenge, I also learned something about myself as a consumer.
 My excitement for traveling was a very strong driver for shopping — it was as if traveling somewhere new validated purchasing something new.